everpeace/myriad/docs/myriad-configuration.md

 # Myriad's mesos framework name.
 frameworkName: MyriadAlpha

+# Default unix username for running Myriad's executor
+# If this field wasn't set, ""(the current user) will be set.
+executorDefaultUser: some_user

 # Address of the ZK ensemble (separate by comma, if multiple zk servers are used)
 zkServers: localhost:2181